The validity of the Professional and Linguistic Assessments Board exam

 What were the key findings?

-The evidence suggests that the knowledge and skills of international medical graduates (IMGs) who had passed the PLAB test were not equivalent to those of UK graduates.
-This conclusion was based on the fact the PLAB IMGs were much more likely to experience at least one poor outcome at Annual Review of Competence Progression (ARCP), a (usually annual) overall assessment of a trainee’s progress in specialty training.
+• This is based on the finding that IMGs were much more likely to experience at least one poor outcome at Annual Review of Competence Progression (ARCP).
+ARCP is a usually annual assessment of a trainee’s progress in specialty training.

-Higher scores, relative to the pass mark, at both the first attempt at Part 1 and Part 2 were predictive of an increased likelihood of satisfactory outcomes at all ARCPs taken.
+• Higher scores, relative to the pass mark, at both the first attempt at Part 1 and Part 2 were predictive of an increased likelihood of satisfactory outcomes.

-Increased International English Language Testing System (IELTS) overall score independently predicted a higher probability of obtaining satisfactory outcomes at all ARCPs taken.
+• Increased International English Language Testing System (IELTS) score predicted a higher probability of obtaining satisfactory outcomes.

-The researchers identified the increases in the IELTS test (to 8.5 or 9.0) and Parts 1 (by 27 points) and 2 (by around 12 points) of the PLAB test that would be required to remove this difference in ARCP outcome.
+• The researchers identified the increases in the IELTS test (to 8.5 or 9.0) and Parts 1 (by 27 points) and 2 (by around 12 points) of the PLAB test that would be required to remove this difference in ARCP outcome.
 The identified increases would result in a significant impact on the numbers of candidates passing these tests based on previous data.

-For the IELTS test, the reading component (of the four components of the test) was the subtest score most predictive of good ARCP performance and speaking was the least.
+• For the IELTS test, the reading component (of the four components of the test) was the subtest score most predictive of good ARCP performance and speaking was the least.

-Controlling for the effects of sex, age and UK-based experience greatly reduced (but did not eliminate) the difference in the likelihood of complaints being received.
+• Controlling for the effects of sex, age and UK-based experience greatly reduced (but did not eliminate) the difference in the likelihood of complaints being received.

 Why did we commission this research?